Other information

 Disclosures on the amounts recognized in the statement of comprehensive income

-At none of the national companies did the number of short-term leases at the end of the year differ from the number of short-term leases during the year.
-In total, short-term leases gave rise to expenses of EUR 307 thousand (292).
+The number of short-term leases at the end of the year does not differ from the number of short-term leases during the year at any national company.
+Overall, short-term leases resulted in expenses of EUR 416 thousand (307).

-In the 2023 financial year, the Group generated income from the subleasing of rights of use in the amount of TEUR EUR 119 thousand (107).
-These result mainly from the subleasing of rented properties and the subleasing of e-bikes by employees of the respective national company.
+In the 2024 financial year, the Group generated income from the subleasing of rights of use in the amount of EUR 118 thousand (119).
+This mainly results from the subleasing of rented properties and the subleasing of e-bikes by employees of the respective national company.

 (in KEUR) | ||||

-A maturity analysis of the contractual cash flows from leases can be found in the table "Contractual cash flows" in the section "Other disclosures > Liquidity risks.
-The breakdown of lease liabilities by remaining term is shown in the table in the section "Notes to the consolidated statement of financial position > 23 Liabilities.
+A maturity analysis of the contractual cash flows from leases can be found in the table "Contractual cash flows" in the section “Other disclosures > Liquidity risks”.
+The breakdown of lease liabilities by remaining term is shown in the table in the section "Notes to the consolidated statement of financial position > 22 Liabilities.

-Future cash outflows, which were not taken into account in the valuation of the leasing liabilities, are expected in the amount of EUR 649 thousand (573).
-This total takes into account leases that have already been concluded but have not commenced as of December 31, 2023.
-Future cash outflows for variable lease payments, extension and termination options, and residual value guarantees not taken into account in the measurement of the lease liability did not exist at the end of fiscal year 2023.
+Future cash outflows that were not taken into account in the measurement of lease liabilities are expected to amount to EUR 216 thousand (649).
+This amount includes leases that have already been concluded but had not commenced as at December 31, 2024.
+Future cash outflows for variable lease payments, extension and termination options and residual value guarantees, which were not taken into account in the measurement of the lease liability, did not exist at the end of the 2024 financial year.

 The Group as lessor

 Uzin Utz also acts as a lessor.
-An investment property is leased out under operating leases.
+Parking spaces, parts of the office buildings and a warehouse of Uzin Utz Immo-bilienverwaltungs GmbH, which are classified as investment property, are leased under operating leases.
 The amounts recognized in profit or loss include the monthly rental income and the directly attributable operating expenses (e.g. repairs and maintenance).

-New rental agreements were concluded with third parties in the 2023 financial year.
+Rental agreements with third parties existed in the reporting year.
 These are operating leases.
-Rental income in addition to the existing tenancies amounted to EUR 169 thousand in the 2023 financial year.
-The rental agreements run until June 2024, April 2028 or are indefinite.
+Rental income in addition to the existing rental agreements amounted to EUR 203 thousand in the 2024 financial year.
+The rental agreements run until March 2025, April 2028 or are indefinite.
 For further information, see "14 Investment properties".

 The future minimum lease payments from rental agreements are presented below as a total amount and for each of the following periods as at the reporting date.
 A five-year period corresponding to the planning horizon is used as the basis for open-ended leases.